plockc/pi-infra/netboot/README-install.md

 touch /mnt/etc/cloud/cloud-init.disabled
 ```

-if dhclient were being used, then this script would update the hostname based on the DHCP hostname sent if placed in /etc/dhcp/dhclient-exit-hooks.d/hostname, however systemd-networkd uses it's own client.
+if dhclient were being used, then this script could update the hostname based on the DHCP hostname sent if placed in /etc/dhcp/dhclient-exit-hooks.d/hostname, however systemd-networkd uses it's own client.
 You can `dhclient -r eth0` to remove lease then `dhclient -d eth0` to test (ctrl-c to exit the foreground process).
+Note: this script is not used, it's just for documentation.
 ```
 case "$reason" in
     BOUND | RENEW | REBOOT | REBIND)